Floydlang/floyd/docs/README.md

 ![](floyd_snippets.png)
+*Notice that the last example gives you a NEW dictionary - it doesn't change the old one*

 It's a mashup of imperative, functional and OOP.
 Functions defaults to **pure** (but with normal local variables).

 Floyd has no classes, no pointers / references, no tracing GC (uses copying and RC), no threads, mutexes, atomics and no header files.
 No Closures.
 No generics.

-TBD: protocol type for simple polymorphism, basic encapsulation, sumtype and limited lambdas.
+TBD: protocol type for simple polymorphism, basic encapsulation feature, sumtype and limited lambdas.

 ![](floyd_quick_reference.png)